Craig J. Bryan, PsyD, ABPP

 Dr. Bryan has served as the lead risk management consultant for the $25 million STRONG STAR Research Consortium and the $45 million Consortium to Alleviate PTSD, which investigates treatments for combat-related PTSD among military personnel.
 Dr. Bryan has served on the Board of Directors of the American Association for Suicidology, the Scientific Advisory Board for the Navy SEAL Foundation, the Educational Advisory Board of the National Center for PTSD, and as a member of the Department of Defense Suicide Prevention and Response Independent Review Committee (SPRIRC).
 For his contributions to mental health and suicide prevention, Dr. Bryan has received numerous awards and recognitions including the Arthur W. Melton Award for Early Career Achievement, the Peter J.N.
 Linnerooth National Service Award, and the Charles S. Gersoni Military Psychology Award from the American Psychological Association, and the Edwin S. Shneidman Award for outstanding contributions to research in suicide from the American Association of Suicidology.
 He is an internationally recognized expert on suicide prevention, trauma, and resilience.

-Financial: Craig Bryan has employment relationships with Canandaigua VA Medical Center and Ohio State University Wexner Medical Center.
-He is the principal investigator for Department of Defense, National Institute of Mental Health, Cardinal Health Foundation and co-co-principal investigator for Navy SEAL Foundation.
+Financial: Dr. Craig Bryan has employment relationships with Canandaigua VA Medical Center and Ohio State University Wexner Medical Center.
+He receives royalties as a published author.
+Dr. Bryan is the principle investigator for the USAA Foundations, and the co-investigator for Bob Woodruff Foundation, the Department of Defense, the Navy SEAL Foundation, and the National Institute of Mental Health.
 He is a consultant/trainer for Federal Bureau of Prisons and a consultant for Strong Star Research Consortium.
-Craig Bryan receives royalties as a published author.
-He receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Dr. Bryan receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.